lfit/itpol/linux-workstation-security.md

 rules that is neither exhaustive, nor a replacement for experience, vigilance, and common sense.

+We're sharing this document as a way to
+[bring the benefits of open-source collaboration to IT policy documentation][18].
+If you find it useful, we hope you'll contribute to its development by making a fork for your own organization and sharing your improvements.

 ### Structure

 Each section is split into two areas: